Facebook Account Hacked? Here's How To Take Back Control

 Staying vigilant and acting quickly is essential for recovering a Facebook account.
 You should learn to recognize attacks and what to do once they happen.
 If you've already fallen victim to scammers, you must know how to deal with attackers.
 Finally, you can adopt some basic security habits to prevent future attacks.

 We have some tools that can help you with this.
-Primarily, you should install a VPN and a good antivirus program.
+Primarily, you should install a VPN and a top antivirus program.
 Together, they'll boost your online privacy, mask your traffic, and protect you from malware and various popular scams.

 No Fuss, Real-Time Online and Mobile Protection